Contact a Loan SpecialistWant more information about a MN SBA loan or other small business loan? Our loan experts are here to help - 763.784.3337

 Yes, SBA 504 loans are fully assumable to credit qualifiedapplicants.
 Contact CMDC for more info at 763-784-3337.

 Yes.
-For a 20 year term loan, there is a declining prepayment penalty in the first 10 years on the SBA portion of your loan.
+For 25 and 20 year term loans, there is a declining prepayment penalty in the first 10 years on the SBA portion of your loan.
 For a 10 year term loan there is a declining prepayment penalty in the first 5 years on the SBA portion of your loan.

 A collateral assignment of life insurance is typically obtained on key business owners.